Add To Favorites

 Discover the joy of cooking ethnic recipes!
 Compile a multicultural class cookbook using metric measurements.

-Ask your family to help you choose a family recipe that reflects your ethnic background or is a long-time family favorite.
-Share the recipe with your class.
-Locate its origins, and the sources of its ingredients, on a world map.
+Ask students to choose a family recipe that reflects their ethnic background or one that is a long-time family favorite.
+Have students share the recipe with the class, and locate its origins and the sources of its ingredients, on a world map.

-Use a metric conversion chart to determine the metric measurements of quantities for each ingredient.
+Students use a metric conversion chart to determine the metric measurements of quantities for each ingredient.
 For example, 2 cups of water is .48 liters or 473.6 mL.
 Write the equivalent measures on paper with Crayola® Erasable Colored Pencils.
-Check each other’s calculations and make corrections by erasing.
+Students should check each other’s calculations and make corrections by erasing.

 For a class book, write the entire recipe with metric measurements.
-If you make a mistake, just erase.
-With Crayola Scissors, cut construciton paper to make a frame page for your recipe.
-Use a Crayola Glue Stick to attach your recipe to the frame.
+With Crayola Scissors, cut construciton paper to make a frame page for the recipe.
+Use a Crayola Glue Stick to attach the recipe to the frame.
 Decorate the borders.

 Paper-bag puppets hold original poetry about pirates, pets, or any preferred topic.
 Young writers put the puppet's arms

 Gild torn-paper edges and make golden leaf imprints on this decorative frame.
 Display original poetry, photos, or other

 Use knowledge of, a and experiences with, food sources to decide where food comes from.

 Our crayons have been rolling off the assembly line since 1903, and you can see how it’s done.

 Visit us »